scottosx/Audacity-Mind-Machine-Suite/README.md

 In addition, several types of audio entrainment methods are supported.
 These include binaural beats, monaural beats, and isochronic pulses using either audio tracks, tones or noise.

+---

 Change Log
 May 11, 2015 First set of commits with comprehensive plugin set

+---

+Curated and programmed by Scott Hendrickson of MindPlace Inc, makers of the Proteus, Procyon, and Kasina mind machines.
+Includes GPLv2 plugins programmed by Steve Daulton and David Sky with other various code snippets from the Audacity forums.
+All rights and credit are retained by the original authors.